harvestinghappiness/harvestinghappiness.github.io/aboutdraft.md

 her child.
 Volunteers are eligible for a scholarship once they have come consistently to volunteer for a month.
 In everything we do we try to instill the value of paying it forward and helping others.
 We bless others because we have been blessed.

+{% include figure.html src="about/communitycenter2.jpg" caption="Cosechando Felicidad volunteers and local Guatemalans in the community center" side="right" %}

 ## Medical Aid